Don’t you hate it when clients don’t read your emails?

 When you put all these techniques together, you’re left with a very interesting and persuasive email that people actually want to read.

 Using these key psychological tips, you can avoid being another name in the spam folder.
-When you put good emails in your clients’ inbox, you’ll start seeing great leads in yours.
+When you put good emails in your clients’ inboxes, you’ll start seeing great leads in yours.